stuffedwombat/stuffedwombat.github.io/make_mechanics.md

 **Examine movement**

 I only make 2D games, which makes this a lot easier. <br>
-In 2D space, all movement can be expressed through two numbers:
+In 2D space, all movement can be expressed through two variables:

 > Angle and speed.

- You can simulate complex movement by changing these numbers over time:
+ You can simulate complex movement by changing them over time:

 > Increasing speed is called acceleration.<br>
 > Rotating the angle of movement is called turning.<br>